brunoalvs/dotfiles/WindowsPostInstall.md

     	├── user_profile.ps1        	# Config file (like .bashrc or .zshrc on linux) ├── my.omp.json                 # A custom theme for Oh My Posh └── scripts.psm1		# Scripts to add some 'features' to terminal

+## Winget

+Windows Package Manager or **winget** command-line tool enables users to discover, install, upgrade, remove and configure aplications on Windows 10 and Windows 11 computers.

+Winget is bundled with Windows 11 and modern versions of Windows 10 by default as the App Installer.
+But, if you are running an earlier version of Windows, the winget is not installed.

+You can get the App Installer from the [Microsoft Store](https://www.microsoft.com/p/app-installer/9nblggh4nns1#activetab=pivot:overviewtab).

 ## Windows Terminal